YiLimath/YiLimath.github.io/_posts/2025-01-17-blog-post-1-Learning.md

 ## Step 1.
-3 Questions to ask at beginning: Why?
+Three Questions to ask at beginning: Why?
 What?
 How?

+## Step 2.